-The Management Agreement was approved by the Board of the Trust, including by a majority of the Independent Trustees, at a meeting held on November 10, 2020.
-A discussion regarding the basis for the Board of Trustees' approval of the Management Agreement with respect to the Funds, will be available in the Funds' first semi-annual report to shareholders dated December 31, 2020.
+The Management Agreement was approved by the Board, including by a majority of the Independent Trustees, at a meeting held on August 17, 2021.
+A discussion regarding the basis for the Board's approval of the Management Agreement with respect to the Funds, will be available in the Funds' first annual report to shareholders dated December 31, 2022.